JadeOfMaar/SABR3/README.md

 ### Associations
 * Requires [B9 Part Switch](https://github.com/blowfishpro/B9PartSwitch/releases)
 * Requires [Deep Sky Core](https://github.com/JadeOfMaar/DSCore/releases)
+  * Deep Sky Core requires [Community Resource Pack](https://github.com/BobPalmer/CommunityResourcePack/releases)
 * Integrates with Cryogenic Engines (WIP)
 * Performance buff for upscaled systems (TBD)

 ### Notes
-* Actual engines are available in composite and in component forms for modularity and grater control over the two engine modes.
+* Actual engines are available in composite and in component forms for modularity and greater control over the two engine modes.
-* When attaching the discreet ramjet to attach the discreet rocket nozzle after, avoid using symmetry.
-Fuel flow doesn't like it and all but one instance of the ramjet and nozzle will be deprived of fuel.
+* When attaching the discreet ramjet to attach the discreet rocket nozzle after, be sure to detach the ramjet (with rocket) after, then re-attach in symmetry.
+Fuel flow breaks with this new concept of attaching an engine through an engine.
 * Intercooler module is on by default but can be switched off unlike the similar one in Thor Tech.